 Below are 17 different ways to draw kawaii feet.

 A really fun way to practice just hands and feet is to draw on photographs.
 You don’t have to come up with the body shape.
 Just draw the hands and feet, and add a kawaii face!

 This week I only used a mechanical pencil and erasers, no pens.
 However, I switched from printer paper to bleedproof paper.
 It is much smoother, and it can take a lot of erasing without going fuzzy.

 I think, I will use bleedproof paper, until I “graduate” to a Moleskine sketchbook. 🙂 The quality of the paper is very similar to a Moleskine book, but it is MUCH cheaper.
-I don’t want to worry about using up expensive paper at this point, so this is my peace-of-mind solution.Full disclosure: I personally own and use all of these materials.
-If you buy anything using my links, Amazon will pay me a small commission (no cost to you - thank you for your support).
-But if you prefer to shop elsewhere, no problem!
+I don’t want to worry about using up expensive paper at this point, so this is my peace-of-mind solution.Full disclosure: I personally own and use all of these.
+If you buy anything using my links, Amazon will pay me a small commission (no cost to you - thank you!).
+But if you normally shop somewhere else, it's totally ok too.